-Disk Utility for Mac: Protect a disk with a password using Disk Utility
+Disk Utility for macOS Sierra: Protect a disk with a password using Disk Utility

 When you format an internal or external volume, you can encrypt and protect the volume with a password.
 If you encrypt an internal disk, you must enter a password to access the disk and its information.
 If you encrypt an external device, you must enter the password when you connect the device to your computer.